 Let’s compare the rewards and benefits on both cards

-Amazon Rewards (Prime) Visa Signature Card Rewards & Benefits
+Amazon Rewards (Prime) Visa Card Rewards & Benefits

-Let’s discuss the rewards and benefits attached to the two Visa co-branded cards – Amazon Rewards Visa Signature Card and Amazon Prime Rewards Visa Signature Card.
+Let’s discuss the rewards and benefits of the two Visa co-branded cards (Rewards Visa Card and Prime Rewards Visa Card).

-Amazon Rewards Visa Signature Card has a reward program that allows cardholders to earn 3% back on Amazon.com purchases, 2% back at gas stations, drugstores, and restaurants, and 1% back on every other purchases.
-These rewards can be used to pay for purchases on Amazon.com, just like Amazon gift cards.
+The Rewards Visa Card has a reward program that allows cardholders to earn 3% back on its store purchases, 2% back at gas stations, drugstores, and restaurants, and 1% back on every other purchases.
+These rewards can be used to pay for purchases on its stores, just like gift cards.

 The good stuff about this card doesn’t stop there.
 Cardholders are also exposed to various travel benefits, such as: